 Reclassification shall mean the reallocation of a position to a different class by a change of title and position specification, but does not necessarily involve a change of salary plan/grade.

 Regular employee means a holder of a regular position.

-Regular Position means a position established by the Salarythis eOrdinance on an ongoing basis., as distinct from a seasonal or temporary position.
+Regular Position means a position established by the Salary Ordinance on an ongoing basis.